 exposures that influence poor health.

-Seul Ki Choi, MPH SC-CPCRN II Graduate Research Assistant Cancer Prevention & Control Program
+Suzanne Hall SC-CPCRN Graduate Research Assistant Cancer Prevention & Control Program

-Seul Ki Choi is a PhD candidate in the Department of Health Promotion, Education,
+Suzanne Hall is a first year Ph.D. student in the Department of Health Promotion,

 Sue P. Heiney, PhD, RN, FAAN SC-CPCRN II Co-Investigator Dunn-Shealy Professor, College of Nursing Associate Professor, Dept. of Neuropsychiatry School of Medicine University of South